 In her first two years at Washburn Law, Jennifer has clerked with the litigation firm Kuckelman Torline Kirkland in Overland Park, Lathrop Gage in Kansas City, and served as a judicial extern for Judge Julie Robinson, Chief Judge of the United States District Court for the District of Kansas, and Judge Nancy Moritz of the United States Court of Appeals for the Tenth Circuit.
 She has been honored with the Kansas Bar Foundation John E. Shamberg Memorial Scholarship, Lathrop Gage Scholarship award, and the Frank M. Rice Scholarship, and CALI Excellence for the Future Awards in Evidence, Child Advocacy Training, Civil Procedure, Legal Research and Writing, and Law & Economics.

 Jennifer proudly accepted a judicial clerkship with Judge Robinson in the United States District Court for the District of Kansas beginning Fall 2019.
-She has also accepted a position in the Business Litigation practice group at Lathrop Gage beginning in 2020.
+In the fall of 2020, she joined the firm of Kuckelman Torline Kirkland in Kansas City.

 During her last year of law school, Jennifer was proud to serve as a Notes Editor on the Washburn Law Journal, and volunteer in the Kansas City area with groups that create opportunities for those with disabilities.